darwinia-network/docs/docs/msgport/scan.md

+# Msgport Scan

 Navigating through the multiple stages of cross-chain message transmission can be time-consuming as messages are delivered and processed by the receiving chain.
 Having a mechanism to track message status is essential for identifying whether they have been successfully dispatched or have encountered failures.
-For this purpose, we offer a user-friendly message explorer tool that enables the searching and viewing of message statuses and outcomes.
+For this purpose, we offer a user-friendly message explorer tool [Msgport Scan](https://msgscan.darwinia.network/) that enables the searching and viewing of message statuses and outcomes.